 Schools: A Hillsborough County Strength

-Riverview families are served by the Hillsborough County Public School District — the eighth-largest school district in the United States — which has invested significantly in the infrastructure serving eastern Hillsborough's growing communities.
-Schools serving Riverview including Riverview High School, Rodgers Middle School, and multiple elementary schools have developed strong academic profiles, supported by a parent population that is highly engaged and educationally ambitious for their children.
+Riverview families are served by the Hillsborough County Public School District — the eighth-largest school district in the United States — which has invested significantly in the infrastructure serving eastern Hillsborough’s growing communities.
+Schools serving Riverview, including Riverview High School, Rodgers Middle School, and multiple elementary schools, have developed strong academic profiles, supported by a parent population that is highly engaged and educationally ambitious for their children.

-Florida's school choice programs give Riverview families options beyond the neighborhood public school.
+Florida’s school choice programs give Riverview families options beyond the neighborhood public school.
 The Florida Tax Credit Scholarship and the Family Empowerment Scholarship provide access to private school alternatives for qualifying families.
 Charter school options in eastern Hillsborough have expanded as the population has grown.
-Protecting and expanding school choice is a priority of mine in Congress — the families of Riverview should have every tool available to find the educational environment that is best for their children, not just what their assigned zip code provides.
+Protecting and expanding school choice is a priority for John Peters in Congress — the families of Riverview should have every tool available to find the educational environment that is best for their children, not just what their assigned zip code provides.

 The Growth Challenge: Infrastructure Keeping Up